weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 <br>

-- Activating the resource node with staking
+- Activating the resource node with deposit

-You can activate your resource node by staking an amount of tokens.
+You can activate your resource node by deposit an amount of tokens.

 After it is activated successfully,your resource node starts to receive tasks from meta nodes and thus gaining mining rewards automatically.